melaniebrgr/learning-computer-science/02-programming/04-design-patterns/game-loop-pattern/game-loop.pattern.md

 # Game loop pattern

-The goal of every video game is to present the player with a situation, get their input, interpret those signals into actions, and calculate a new situation resulting from those actions:
+The goal of every video game is to present the player with a situation, get their input, interpret input signals into actions, and calculate a new situation resulting from those actions:

-1. process input
+1. process input,
-2. updated
+2. update,
-3. render
+3. render,
+4. repeat.

 Games are looping through these stages over and over, until some end condition occurs like winning, losing, or exiting to go to bed.
 Not surprisingly, this pattern corresponds to how a game engine is programmed (1).